jreisinger/docs/data/blog/2018-09-26_perl-one-liners.md

 perl -Mbignum=bpi -wle "print bpi(2000)"
 ```

 `perl` is the Perl language interpreter. `-M` and `-wle` are command line switches (or options) that modify the `perl`'s behaviour.
 See below for explanation of what they mean.
 The string within doubles quotes is the Perl code that gets executed.
-In this case it calculates the Pi with accuracy of 2000 digits.
+In this case it calculates the PI with accuracy of 2000 digits.
 The command will take a while to finish.

 # Switches